arkency/posts/posts/2021-01-12-gradual-automation-in-ruby.md

 * It can keep track of your progress
 * You can automate some steps, leave the rest to be done manually

+## An example

 The original example is in Python.
-This is how I once did it in Ruby:
+This is how I once did it in Ruby.
+I hereby announce another name for this technique: **Puts-Driven Automation**.

 ```ruby
 STEPS = [